hut6/dev-resources/hut6-git-conventions.md

 You can generate your gitignore file here https://www.gitignore.io/

 #### Other Notes

-1. Remember to run git config --global core.excludesfile '~/.gitignore'.
-I'm not sure that it is set by default on a clean install.
+1. Remember to run `git config --global core.excludesfile ~/.gitignore`, because global ignore is not enabled by default.

-2. If for whatever reason, you don't want to create a .gitignore file to share with others, and you don't want to use a global .gitignore file, you can modify the .git/info/exclude within the root of your Git repository.